-This applies, in particular, to the pull-up resistors on the I^2C SDA and SCL lines (shown on the schematic), as the values of these resistors depend on the speed of the I^2C interface.
-See Section 11.9 "I2C Specification" for details.
+This applies, in particular, to the pull-up resistors on the $I^2C$ SDA and SCL lines (shown on the schematic), as the values of these resistors depend on the voltage and the speed of the $I^2C$ interface.
+See Section 11.10 "Host I2C Specification" for the specification of the $I^2C$ interface on the mXT640UD-CCU002.